 Figure 7.
-Radionuclide concentrations determined by $\mu$ Dose-measurements given as % for K (left) and as $\mathrm{mg} \cdot \mathrm{kg}^{-1}$ for Th (centre) and U (right).
-Results of individual measurements and boxplots for the loess standards Nussy (top) and Volkegem (bottom).
-Data grouped by measurement duration in three classes: short-time ( $< 2,000 \ \alpha$ -counts; green symbols); medium-time ( $2,000 - 4,000 \ \alpha$ -counts; yellow symbols); long-time ( $> 4,000 \ \alpha$ -counts; grey symbols).
-Outliers (red symbols) as identified by the 1.5 IQR-criterion and labelled with their respective numbers of total $\alpha$ -counts.
-Classification not based on specific statistical arguments but reflecting the realisation of the experiments.
+Radionuclide concentrations determined by $\mu$ Dose measurements given as percent for K (left) and as milligrams per kilogram (mg kg-1) for Th (centre) and U (right).
+Results of individual measurements and box plots for the loess standards Nussy (a) and Volkegem (b).
+Data grouped by measurement duration into three classes: short-time (< 2000 $\alpha$ counts; green symbols); medium-time (2000-4000 $\alpha$ counts; yellow symbols); long-time (> 4000 $\alpha$ counts; grey symbols).
+Outliers (red symbols) as identified by the 1.5 IQR criterion and labelled with their respective numbers of total $\alpha$ counts.
+Classification is not based on specific statistical arguments but reflects the realization of the experiments.